AlrightErin27/P1-Flatiron/README.md

 - Let user log in & save their profile and info from the Friend List section using POST & PATCH.
 - Extra CSS styling.
 - Nav bar and routes to features as separate pages.
+- Create a loop that translates all comments into "dog language."

 ### Wire Frames: